adamnagel/adamnagel.github.io/_posts/2024-08-22-going-cross-country.md

 8. Looking in the mirror and seeing nothing but a straight line going off into the vanishing point.
 9. Not seeing anybody at all for 10+ minutes.
 10. Tapping the cruise control, putting my feet on the passenger pegs, and resting my chest on the tank bag.
-11. Massive, massive desolate valleys ringed by mountains.
+11. Massive, massive desolate basins ringed by mountains.
 12. My attention and interest never wavered for a minute, despite the monotony.
-What an incredible and beautiful landscape.
+What an incredible, beautiful, and awe-inspiring landscape.
 13. Getting in to Great Basin NP as the sun is setting and praying there'll be an available campsite.
 The gravel road is tricky and washboarded, and the ABS light keeps blinking.
 I almost dump the bike turning around after missing the campground entrance, where the turn was ambiguously marked.
-There is a site: #9.
+There is an open site: #9.
 I'm too excited to sleep.
 It was a 12-hour day.

 # Day 5: Great Basin NP to Bryce
 1. "Not going to be too, too hot today," says the park ranger.
 The forecast high is 88.
 2. This little town sure has a lot of rodeo champions, according to the sign.
 And they all have the same last name.
 3. Come through a mountain pass.
 See a road that stretches 20 miles into the distance in a perfectly straight line, to another mountain pass.
 Sometimes the road kinks in a different direction at the center of the basin, and goes in a straight line to a different mountain pass.
 Repeat for 2 days.

 # Day 6: Bryce to Moab
 1. As I approach the rim of Bryce Canyon before dawn, I see a family sitting at a bench, silhouetted against a yellow sky.
 The color and scene changes every few minutes until the sun finally peep over the horizon.